sidkshatriya/rr.soft/README.md

 32-bit x86 is not planned to be supported, even in the future.

-Currently the following distributions have been tested:
+Currently the following Linux distributions have been tested:
 - Fedora 40, 41, 42
 - Ubuntu 24.10, 25.04
 - Debian Unstable

 rr.soft should be able to work properly on other distributions too.

-To use _Software Counters mode_ `rr` on apple silicon macOS, simply install any one of the above distribution in a Linux VM (Virtual Machine) and then follow the standard installation instructions.
+To use _Software Counters mode_ `rr` on apple silicon (i.e. aarch64) macOS, you need to first install any one of the above distribution in a Linux VM (Virtual Machine) and then follow the standard installation instructions.

 _If you are using aarch64, please use distributions with Linux kernel version >= 6.12 for best results._